OceanGPT/OceanGPT/README.md

         <td><img src="figs/2.png"></td>
     </tr>
 </table>
-You can use OceanGPT-o for marine science image recognition.
+You can use OceanGPT-o for marine science image Q&A.

 1. Input your query and upload an image.
 2. Choose the generation hyparameters.